«Footfalls echo in the memory

 ~~{}~~

-You listen to traditional songs, folk proverbs and tales, words uttered by old people who didn’t go to school and are completely unaware of Sartre’s existence.
+You listen to traditional songs, folk proverbs and tales or words uttered by old people who didn’t go to school and all of them have no clue who Sartre is.

 If you pay close attention to them, you realize that every man has delved into the mystery of life and has questions and is nagged by thoughts similar to the larger-than-life ones.

-So the other day in the supermarket, a shaky old woman who would hardly caught somebody’s eye, said to the cashier who couldn’t wait for the day to come to an end and go to sleep:
+So, the other day in the supermarket, a shaky old woman who would hardly catch somebody’s eye, said to the cashier who couldn’t wait for the day to come to an end and go to sleep:

 “You’re wrong!
 Why are we so eager for the day to come to an end?
-Every day that passes is never coming back.”
+Every day that passes never comes back.”

 The difference boils down to terminology, phrasing.
 An old man would never speak of structuralism, memes and entropy.

-His vocabulary is limited to one hundred words, as old as the place he lives, but when stringed together sagely, he touches – even momentarily – the magnitude of the likes of Shakespeare or Kavafis.
+His vocabulary is limited to one hundred words, ancient as the place he lives, but when stringed together sagely, he touches – even momentarily – the magnitude of the likes of Shakespeare or Kavafis.

-Some other times, there is no need for words.
-All you have to do is to take a look at an old sailor on Andros, who gazes at the sea like an old lover that he can never tame ever again.
+Some other times, words are unnecessary.
+All you have to do is take a look at an old sailor on Andros, who gazes at the sea like an old lover that he can never tame ever again.

 ~~{}~~